-The Bachelor of Product Design will launch in 2018 and will have three majors: Industrial Product Design, Applied Immersive Game Design and Chemical and Healthcare Product Formulation.
+The Bachelor of Product Design has three majors: Industrial Product Design, Applied Immersive Game Design and Chemical, Natural & Healthcare Product Formulation.

 The Bachelor of Forestry Science is a four-year degree that includes a large amount of field work and prepares graduates for managing forest resources by combining the study of core science courses with management, commerce, and technologies.

 The Postgraduate Certificate in Engineering caters for professional engineers seeking advanced technical training or students looking for a one-year advanced qualification.